dotnet/csharplang/proposals/required-members.md

 usable in downlevel compilers without resorting to a modreq (ie, a binary breaking change).
 This will need to be designed and applied to the constructor in addition to Obsolete.

-To build the full list of `required` members for a given type `T`, including all base types, all the `RequiredMemberAttribute`s from `T` and its base type `Tb` (recursively until reaching `System.Object`) are collected.
-At every `Ti`, if it has a `RequiredMemberAttribute` with members `R1`..`Rn`, the following algorithm is performed:
+To build the full list of `required` members `R` for a given type `T`, including all base types, the following algorithm is run:

-1. Perform standard member lookup on `Ti` for name `Ri` with 0 arguments.
+1. For every `Tb`, starting with `T` and working through the base type chain until `object` is reached.
+2. If `Tb` is marked with `RequiredMemberAttribute`, then all members of `Tb` marked with `RequiredMemberAttribute` are gathered into `Rb`
+    1. For every `Ri` in `Rb`, if `Ri` is overridden by any member of `R`, it is skipped.
-2. If this lookup was ambiguous or did not produce a single field or property result, an error occurs and the required member list of `T` cannot be determined.
-No further steps are taken, and calling any constructor on `T` not marked with a `SetsRequiredMembersAttribute` issues an error.
+    2. Otherwise, if any `Ri` is hidden by a member of `R`, then the lookup of required members fails and no further steps are taken.
+Calling any constructor of `T` not attributed with `SetsRequiredMembers` issues an error.
-3. Otherwise, the result of the member lookup is added to `T`'s list of required members.
+    3. Otherwise, `Ri` is added to `R`.

 ## Open Questions